50 Years Later, Producer Remixes 'Sgt. Pepper' To 'Bring It Into The Modern World'

 MARTIN: And the most amazing thing is - I mean, and also there's professionals.
 Like, Bob Clearmountain, who's a very famous mix engineer.
 He's a good friend of mine.
 And a while back, I went to his studios.
 I was in LA, and I played him some of the mixes and he goes, you know, I feel like I've taken weed and listened to the album for the first time.
 And he was crying.
 And I suddenly realized, OK, well, you know, this is - well, I'm going in the right direction.
 Here's someone who's mixed, you know, David Bowie and Roxy Music and Bruce Springsteen.
 And he's impressed.
 So you have to be careful at the same time.
 My job with them and what they want me to do is try and push boundaries in the same way that they did.
 And that's my responsibility.
 And you sort of have to - you have to take that and run with it.

 GROSS: So a question about your father - my understanding is you started working in the recording studio when your father started losing his hearing, and he wanted you to help him.
 How much hearing loss did he have?
-And what was it like for him - as somebody who worked in sound all of his life, what was it like for him when he started losing his hearing?
+As somebody who worked in sound all of his life, what was it like for him when he started losing his hearing?

 MARTIN: Well, his sound loss was gradual but consistent.
 So, you know, he was pretty profoundly deaf when he died.
 And for him, I think it was more the loss of conversation, the loss of not being able to hear his grandchildren more than music.
 He'd heard enough music in his life.
 He used to say, if you turn me upside down, notes will fall out.